 Kathleen’s practice focuses on the defense of clients in all aspects of litigation, up to and including trial.
 To that end, Kat has served as trial counsel in cases involving pharmaceutical as well as consumer products.

-Before joining Shook, Kathleen practiced for more than 12 years as a clinical pharmacist in a major teaching hospital.
-In this setting, Kathleen developed an in-depth knowledge of a wide variety of pharmaceuticals and medical devices.
-This experience provides a valuable foundation for her pharmaceutical and medical device practice.
+Kat’s background as a clinical pharmacist in a major teaching hospital allowed her to develop an in-depth knowledge of a wide variety of pharmaceuticals and medical devices, experience that provides a valuable foundation for her Life Sciences and Biotechnology practice.

 Gene M. Williams & Kathleen Frazier, Drug Manufacturers’ Defenses: Everything Old is New Again, 25:4 WLF Legal Backgrounder, Jan.
 29, 2010.